-- engage in an innovative distance-learning program using the latest in modern technology
+- Provide an innovative distance-learning experience that uses the latest technology

 Eligibility and Application Overview

-Candidates should be highly motivated teachers, teacher trainers or ministry officials who are both dedicated to their own professional development and willing to share their knowledge with colleagues.
-Qualified candidates should have:
+Candidates should be highly motivated teachers, teacher trainers, or ministry officials who are both dedicated to their own professional development and willing to share their knowledge with colleagues.
+Qualified candidates should:

-- The ability to complete academic work at a U.S. university level (an advanced level of reading and writing in English, roughly equivalent to a minimum TOEFL score of 525).
+- Have the ability to complete academic work at a U.S. university level (an advanced level of reading and writing in English, roughly equivalent to a minimum TOEFL score of 525/iBT 70)

-- An understanding of English technical terms relating to computers and the Internet
+- Have an understanding of English technical terms relating to computers and the Internet

-- The ability to type in English well enough to perform online tasks in real-time and submit written assignments in a timely manner
+- Have the ability to type in English well enough to perform online tasks in real-time and submit written assignments in a timely manner

-- Approximately 10-20 hours per week to devote to the coursework
+- Have at least 8-10 hours per week to devote to the coursework